Carl-McCombe/Carl-McCombe.github.io/codingpages/nudix.md

 Nudix_motif_compile = re.compile(Nudix_motif) # re.compile turns our string into a regular expression.
 ```
 ### Functions
 The first function is the most complex and extracts all the necessary information from the sequences.
 The next two functions convert this information into graphics.
+The first graphic is a pie chart simply showing the proportion of proteins in the fasta file that have the specified sequence.
+The second
 ```python
 def prepareFASTAfile(file_location):
     '''This function takes a text file with any number of protein sequences in FASTA format and returns